-Kelly’s my name and I’m the nomad behind The Primal Nomad (that’s me up there in the canoe).
-My friends say I’m weird and I’d say that’s a compliment.
+Kelly’s my name and I’m the nomad behind The Primal Nomad.
+My friends say I’m weird, but I’d personally I take that as a compliment.
 Strange is bad, but weird is good.

-Wrong.
-I said I’m weird, but that’s just plain strange.
-I’m not some hairy homeless dude (no offense to any out there).
+I’m weird, but I’m not some hairy homeless dude (no offense to any out there).
 I’m a little blonde chick who likes to wander.
-A tad bit different, right?
+Just a tad different, right?

 Primal can be a strong word.
 Like I said earlier, when people hear primal they often think of barbarians who live like animals in the wild and have crazy eyes that make you want to run away.
 Or the circle of life and the give and take between predator and prey.
 They think of a very primitive existence.
 Not warm and fuzzy happy stuff that I’d want to read about; however, all due respect to the circle of life because it’s an amazing process.